 Anodes are ideally made of low-carbon steel, perforated and have a thickness of 0.125–0.375 inch.
 Thicker steel has a higher current-carrying capacity than thinner steel.
 Titanium baskets are not recommended due to their high resistivity.
 Make sure that low-carbon steel baskets are filled appropriately as per supplier’s suggestion when zinc anodes are used.
 Knife-edge anode hooks make better contact than other designs.
 Polypropylene material is recommended for anode bags.
 Cotton bags will be attacked by high alkalinity and dissolve in the plating bath.
 Ensure that the tops of the bags remain above the plating solution to avoid roughness.
 Anode-to-cathode ratio should be about 1:1; zinc metal consumption is 2.7 lb/1,000 A/hr at 100 percent plating efficiency.

 Covering power, throwing power and efficiency.
-The alkaline bath’s throwing power is approximately 40-65% (Haring cell), depending on the bath chemistry and/or type of additives used.
+The alkaline bath’s throwing power is approximately 40-65 percent (Haring cell), depending on the bath chemistry and/or type of additives used.
 Nearly any part plated in an alkaline plating bath will have thicker deposits in the low-current-density areas when compared to chloride zinc.
 The bath efficiency of alkaline non-cyanide zinc decreases with current density.
 Higher efficiency can be achieved with higher zinc concentrations and higher temperatures.

 Deposit properties.
 Zinc deposit ductility, uniformity and chromate receptivity in an alkaline non-cyanide bath is better than that achieved by chloride zinc baths.
 Unlike chloride zinc, the alkaline bath does not exhibit chipping or star-dusting when operated properly.
 The brighter the zinc deposit, the higher the occlusion of organics in the deposit.
 This makes the deposit less ductile and highly stressed.